 Discuss the difference between goals and outcomes and problems encountered in meeting these goals.

-The original one year goals for the number of households to be supported were based on 27 units at Harbor-Lafayette, which is now being funded with HOME funds and is still in pre-development (16 of which are intended to be set aside for formerly homeless youth).
-For the remaining 9 non-homeless households (4 under the Housing Rehabilitation Program and 5 under the First Time Homebuyer Program), in FY16 we assisted 9 (6 under the Housing Rehabilitation Program and 3 under the First Time Homebuyer Program).
+For the non-homeless households (2 under the Housing Rehabilitation Program and 5 under the First Time Homebuyer Program), in FY17 we assisted 10 (5 under the Housing Rehabilitation Program and 5 under the First Time Homebuyer Program).